Pylons/pyramid/docs/narr/templates.rst

    binding packages for use under :mod:`repoze.bfg`.
 See :ref:`available_template_system_bindings` for example packages.

-Note that if you use third-party templating languages, the auto-template-reload strategy explained in :ref:`reload_templates_section` will not be available.
+Note that if you use third-party templating languages without cooperating BFG bindings, the auto-template-reload strategy explained in :ref:`reload_templates_section` will not be available.

 .. _available_template_system_bindings: